Civil Engineering Study 84-1

 © 1984 Missouri University of Science and Technology, All rights reserved.

 Santaputra, Chiravut and Yu, Wei-wen, "Design of automotive structural components using high strength sheet steels - structural behavior of beam webs subjected to web crippling and a combination of web crippling and bending" (1984).
-Center for Cold-Formed Steel Structures Library.
-Paper 99.
+CCFSS Library (1939 - present).
+99.